Debating CFB power rankings: Who's overrated and underrated?

 Trotter: West Virginia's Will Grier is arguably the top returning quarterback in college football, armed with, inarguably, one of the top receiving corps in the country.
 If the Mountaineers escape nonconference bouts against Tennessee and North Carolina State unscathed, they'll have a chance to roll into November a legitimate playoff contender -- with a potential big stage showdown against Oklahoma awaiting on Black Friday in Morgantown.

-Which top-10 team is most likely to end the season unranked
+Which top-10 team is most likely to end the season unranked?

 Adelson: Auburn.
 Stidham returns but there are questions up front as the Tigers have to rebuild their offensive line, and injuries at receiver have placed an emphasis on creating more depth.
 While the defensive line should be strong again, the secondary remains an unknown.